andreypopp/backbone.viewdsl/README.md

 Also all instantiated views are stored inside `views` attribute of a parent view.
-This is useful because on a call to `remove()` method of a parent view we can also call `remove()` method of every instantiated view — this way we can prevent memory "zombie" views.
+This is useful because on a call to `remove()` method of a parent view we can also call `remove()` method of every instantiated view — this way we can prevent "zombie" views to stay after we dispose a parent view.
 That's exactly the way how `Backbone.ViewDSL.View.remove()` is implemented.

 ### Passing arguments into view constructor

-You can pass additional parameters into view constructor.
-Consider the example:
+You can pass additional parameters into a view constructor.
+Consider the
+example:

     class MyView extends Backbone.ViewDSL.View
       template: """